 Change to part-time employment

 You must continue to contribute to CSS.
 However, if you are under age 55 and change to temporary part-time employment, you cannot remain a member and a resignation benefit will be paid to you.
 If you are age 55 or older and change to temporary part-time, an age retirement benefit will be paid to you.

 Must I contribute when on leave?

 It depends on your leave type.
 You may be required to keep contributing.
-To learn more please read our Leave without pay factsheet [PDF: 156 KB].
+Read Leave without pay (LWOP) [PDF 370 KB] to learn more.